 "I just want to not exist anymore,"he finally mumbled, his voice quieter now with submissive honesty.

-"Edgar, to be honest I don't know how to help you if you don't want to be helped,"she said gently.
+"Edgar, to be honest there's not much I can do to help you if you don't want to be helped,"she said gently.

 "Edgar, have you been having suicidal thoughts?"she asked suddenly, making him look up in surprise.
-Suicide was not a word Edgar had learned, but when she said it, he knew exactly what she was talking about.
+Suicide was not a word Edgar had learned, but nevertheless, he understood the intent.

 "No,"he lied as quickly as he could, "How much longer?"